 Upon arrival, my ID was checked and I was told to look for a yellow ticket with my name on it.
 These tickets were all laid out on a long table in the cafeteria.

 I was told to wait at a separate table in the cafeteria until all the other students were sent off to their testing rooms.
 As it turned out, I was to be given my own room with my very own proctor because I was over 21.
-What luxury!
+What a luxury!
 Extra space and guaranteed silence.
 This security measure worked out in my favor.

 Tips and Thoughts on the Exam

 - It is so much easier than the old exam.
 Not only is it more straightforward, the actual questions themselves are less difficult.
-It’s almost like The College Board took a 12th grade test and made it a 10th grade test.
+It's almost like The College Board took a 12th grade test and made it a 10th grade test.
+The College Board has since made it harder, but it's still much easier than the old SAT and more relaxed than an exam like the ACT.

 - It seems like The College Board went out of its way to include 1-2 tricky questions on each section.
-It’s like they tried to compensate for the rest of the exam being easier.
+It's like they tried to compensate for the rest of the exam being easier.
 Expect these 1-2 questions to be the difference between a great score and an ivy-league score.
-Of course, this was always the case but now it’s even more pronounced.
+Of course, this was always the case but now it's even more pronounced.
+This is now less true.
+The College Board has done a better job of distributing question difficulty more evenly.

 - The timing is very lax.
 I can see The College Board reducing the timing for each section in the future.
 I had ample time to review my work and double-check tough questions on every section.
 Contrast this with the ACT, which requires that you rush through every section to finish on time.